 - Add the chocolate and stir till the chocolate and cream are completely combined.
 Add liqueur of your choice (optional).

 - Pour the mixture into the prepared baking dish.
-Smooth the surface (which I forgot) and refrigerate until firm, about 4-5 hours (or overnight).
+Smooth the surface (which I forgot) and refrigerate until firm, about 4-5 hours.

 - Remove the chocolate from the baking dish and cut it into cubes using a warm knife.
 Make sure to warm the knife after each cutting to prevent splintering.
 You can use hot running water but wipe it off completely before each cut.